michaelrkytch/streamsum/README.md

 * ability to provide Metrics implementation by classname in config file
 * ability to provide an Extractor class by classname.
 When provided this takes precedence over type extensions of Extract
 * Allow caches to pick up configuration parameters (e.g. size of last-N associative cache)

-#### Extensible cache types
-The integrating app provides a cache update function and maps that to a cache type key.

 ## License